Research and Innovation

 Hopkins Marine Station

 Hopkins Marine Station opened in 1892 as the first marine research facility on the Pacific Coast and the second in the United States.
-Located on Monterey Bay, Hopkins is home to marine research and study by 10 faculty, one lecturer, two emeritus faculty, and one emeritus lecturer.
+Located on Monterey Bay, Hopkins is home to marine research and study by 12 faculty, one lecturer, three emeritus faculty, and one emeritus lecturer.